Scoring in Gaelic games

 This page discusses scoring in the Gaelic games of hurling, Gaelic football, camogie, ladies' Gaelic football, international rules football and shinty-hurling.

 Note that although rounders and Gaelic handball are considered "Gaelic games", they are not listed under this page.
+Rounders uses a scoring system similar to baseball, and handball scoring is similar to squash.

 Scoring

 In hurling, Gaelic football, camogie, ladies' Gaelic football and shinty-hurling, the goalposts are placed 6.5 m apart and are at least 7 m tall, with a crossbar at a height of 2.5 m.
 Playing the ball (a sliotar or Gaelic ball, depending on the game) between the posts and below the crossbar scores a goal (cúl), while playing the ball between the posts and above the crossbar scores a point (cúilín).
 A goal is worth 3 points.
 The umpire signifies a goal by waving a green flag, and a point by waving a white flag.
 Signal flags have been used since the 1900s; one game in the United States in 1907 used a US flag to signify points, and an Irish flag (presumably the tricolour) for a goal.
 The tradition of green flag for goal and white flag for point appears to date from the 1920s.

 In international rules football there are further posts 6.5 m either side of the goalposts.
 Playing the ball between the goalposts and these side posts scores a behind.
 Playing the ball between the centre posts and below the crossbar scores a goal, while playing the ball between the posts and above the crossbar scores an over.
 A goal is worth 6 points, an over 3, and a behind 1.